Benawi/Blog-app/README.md

   - [📝 License ](#-license-)

 # 📖 Blog App <a name="about-project"></a>
-A Blog app similar to a classic blog website.
+A Blog app is similar to a classic blog website.
 With a fully functional website that shows the list of posts and empowers readers to interact with them by adding comments and liking post
 The project is a repository consisting of the following files:

 - Ruby files.